Local Produce & Gourmet Delights

 Discover award-winning delights on the Hermitage Wine and Food Trail, where local farms and vineyards are home to skilled artisans.
 Dive into local foodie delights with the Two Fat Blokes Gourmet Tours. iHop Hunter Valley offer customised tours through some of the region’s most sought after dining destinations.

-At festivals and markets you can taste and buy more local produce, including Handmade in the Hunter Markets, Hunter Wine Country Markets and Wollombi Markets.
+At festivals and markets you can taste and buy more local produce, including Handmade in the Hunter Markets and Hunter Wine Country Markets.
 The Hunter Valley Wine and Food Festival runs over May and June.
 Another popular annual event is the Lovedale Long Lunch, also in May.

-Learn some tasty local secrets at the Hunter Valley Cooking School and Verandah Restaurant’s Paella Cooking Class.
+Learn some tasty local secrets at the Hunter Valley Cooking School.
 Majors Lane Cooking School has fun classes on their 100-acre vineyard, with classes including Thai street food, Vietnamese and Mexican.
 For the sweet-toothed, there’s a candy making at the Hunter Valley Resort.